Updated October 30th, 2020

 Your child’s health and fitness level

-At your child’s annual physical let the pediatrician know that your child is interested in running or starting a training program.
+At your child’s next physical let the pediatrician know that your child is interested in running.

-If you do not have a pediatrician’s appointment coming up, you can do a basic assessment of your child’s fitness level.
+If you do not have an appointment coming up, a quick call is suggested.

 Your Child’s Age

-The Road Runners Club of America (RRCA) is the largest running organization in the US and provides educational materials for running clubs interested in hosting youth running programs.
+The Road Runners Club of America (RRCA) is the largest running organization in the US and provides educational materials for running clubs who host youth running programs.

 These guidelines address appropriate race distances for children starting at Pre-K and give you some guidance on training and encouraging your child.

-The RRCA guidelinesrecommend that children under 5 participate in kid’s fun runs.
-These are usually under 400 yards.
+The RRCA guidelinesrecommend that children under 5 participate in kid’s fun runs which are usually under 400 yards.

-These “Fun Run” races are often free and part of other race day activities.
+These “Fun Run” races are often free and part of adult race events.
 This is a great way for your child to try running in a fun and encouraging environment.

 A Fun Run allows your child to participate in a running event with you, but have a race of their own.